-OF ONE THIRTEEN children born to Sylvanus Cicero Thomas and his wife Rella Mae (Hand), Clyde Henry Thomas spent most of his early life in Marshalltown, Iowa.
+ONE OF THIRTEEN children born to Sylvanus Cicero Thomas and his wife Rella Mae (Hand), Clyde Henry Thomas spent most of his early life in Marshalltown, Iowa.

 When America entered the European war in 1917, the twenty-one year old Thomas was working as a teamster for the Security Bridge Company in Three Forks, Montana.
 After his work there was done, he drifted down to Sheridan, where he enlisted in the "new" national army on October 2, 1917.
 He was a member of Sheridan's third required quota of men.